webosose/website/content/en/docs/guides/setup/system-requirements.md

 * Ubuntu 20.04 LTS (Focal Fossa) 64-bit

 {{< caution >}}
-* We strongly advise you NOT to use a Linux virtual machine on Windows or macOS for building webOS OSE, as it may cause unexpected issues.
+We strongly advise you NOT to use a Linux virtual machine on Windows or macOS for building webOS OSE, as it may cause unexpected issues.
-* Since webOS OSE 2.7.0, for building the VirtualBox emulator you need the following:

-    * Ubuntu 20.04 build system
-    * Additional code patch

-    For more details on how to build and patch, visit [webOS OSE emulator GitHub](https://github.com/webosose-emulator/build-webos).
 {{< /caution >}}

 ### Hardware